Mae C. King

-Mae Coates King (June 24, 1938 - November 4, 2022) was an American political scientist.
+Mae Coates King (June 24, 1938 – November 4, 2022) was an American political scientist.
 She was a professor of political science at Howard University, and a professor emerita as of 2017.
 She conducted early studies on the politics and international relations of African states, particularly the international relations of Nigeria, as well as research on the history of the Congressional Black Caucus and the status of African American women in American politics.

+King died in Montgomery County, Maryland on November 4, 2022, at the age of 84.

 Early life

 King was born in a rural part of Lee County, Arkansas, on June 24, 1938, to a family with 5 sisters and 4 brothers.
 Her father was a farmer and a Baptist preacher, and her mother was a housewife.
 When she was 6 years old, her family moved to Aubrey, Arkansas.

 Education

 As an undergraduate, King attended Bishop College, a historically black college in Marshall, Texas.
-She earned her BA in 1960 in social study, with a minor in history.
+She earned her BA in 1960 in social studies, with a minor in history.
 She then received a National Defense Education Fellowship to study political science as a graduate student at the University of Idaho.
 In 1962, she completed an MA in political science there, writing her thesis on contemporary nationalism in Ghana.
 After completing her MA, she took a year off from graduate school to teach political science at Texas Southern University.
 She then returned to the University of Idaho for a PhD, which she earned in 1968 for work on the United Nations and the Congo crisis.